-Judging by the content of this book, Brian Nelson is a well traveled man and has visited just about every country, even some that a lot of people would avoid; Syria (he did this before the war), North Korea and Afghanistan.
-Somehow, in the course of less than 100 pages, he summarizes his adventures, which is a feat in itself.
-It reminded me of the Reduced Shakespeare Theater Company who give a complete rendition of the complete works of William Shakespeare in 90 minutes.
-Like their performance Nelson’s book leaves you a little out of breath.
+Judging by the content of this book, Brian Nelson is a well-travelled man and has visited just about every country, even some that a lot of people would avoid; Syria (he did this before the war), North Korea and Afghanistan.
+Somehow, in fewer than 100 pages, he summarizes his adventures, which is a feat in itself.
+It reminded me of the Reduced Shakespeare Theater Company which gives a complete rendition of the complete works of William Shakespeare in 90 minutes.
+Like their performance, Nelson’s book leaves you a little out of breath.
 I managed to read the whole book in a couple of evenings without much problem.

-The first section is preamble of what is to come in the rest of the book.
-Before launching into a whistle stop description of a gallop around the globe, Nelson delivers a chapter on world traveling 101.
-I would consider myself a seasoned traveler and I did pick up a couple of useful snippets for use on future trips.
-This section was my favorite in the book.
+The first section is the preamble of what is to come in the rest of the book.
+Before launching into a whistle-stop description of a gallop around the globe, Nelson delivers a chapter on world travelling 101.
+I would consider myself a seasoned traveller and I did pick up a couple of useful snippets for use on future trips.
+This section was my favourite in the book.

-So, in summary “A World Worth Seeing” is a very quick and easy read.
+So, in summary, “A World Worth Seeing” is a very quick and easy read.
 My concern is that I am not quite sure what audience Nelson is trying to reach.
-For seasoned, well traveled adventurers there is not much to learn from this book.
-I can only assume the target audience for this book are people with wanderlust planning an escape from their current lives to enter a brave new world of global exploration.
-For these people the 101 section could be useful, but would have benefited from more detail, structure and guidance.
-As for the final 5 chapters I am not sure what this audience would take from it.
-For the beginner traveler the break neck pace of Nelson’s story telling of his journeys could make the process of travel appear daunting, which I assume was not his intention.
+For seasoned, well-travelled adventurers there is not much to learn from this book.
+I can only assume the target audience for this book is people with wanderlust planning an escape from their current lives to enter a brave new world of global exploration.
+For these people, the 101 section could be useful but would have benefited from more detail, structure and guidance.
+As for the final 5 chapters, I am not sure what this audience would take from this book.
+For the beginner traveller, the breakneck pace of Nelson’s storytelling of his journeys could make the process of travel appear daunting, which I assume was not his intention.